 Required for the interdisciplinary area in museum studies

-- ARHI 315: Introduction to the Art Museum
+- One core course: ARHI 315: Introduction to the Art Museum

-- Three additional six-unit courses with significant museum studies content, selected in consultation with museum studies faculty.
-See the following list for suggested courses that would fulfill this requirement.
-Students are strongly encouraged to take at least one course that emphasizes visual analysis.
+- Four additional six-unit courses with significant museum studies content, selected in consultation with museum studies faculty.
+See the list of courses on the Museum Studies IA page for suggested courses that could fulfill this requirement.

 - Six units of ANTH 422: Archaeological Collections Management

 - Six units of independent study in the Wriston Art Gallery or the University Archives

 - A six-unit academic internship at a museum, historic site, or similar institution, from an appropriate academic department